Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

+The contribution here is one instantiation of a broader strategy: vascular precursor delivery feeding a localized, stimulus-triggered synthesis, in which the chemistry and stimulus are each design choices rather than fixed features.
+Vascular systems in robotics have previously been demonstrated across a range of distinct functions - energy storage and actuation \cite{Aubin2019ElectrolyticRobots, Wehner2016AnRobots}, communication \cite{Garrad2019ARobots}, thermal regulation \cite{He2019BioinspiredMuscle}, and structural solidification via fluid-phase transitions \cite{Ranzani2018IncreasingSelf-Folding} - each representing a separate instantiation of the same delivery architecture. \textit{Ex novo} hardware generation describes robotic operational capability, not a specific chemistry; prior examples may include in-situ 3D printing \cite{Kanhere2024UpgradingPrinting, Sachin2025BeeRootBot:Binding}.
+Our work adds to this repertoire by demonstrating the synthesis of a new responsive structure within the body in response to external UV dose rather than relying on internal models, as in 3D printing.

-The realization of \textit{ex novo} receptogenesis through vascularized material transport introduces a paradigm where physical adaptation is governed by molecular-scale interactions.
-In this framework, the computational burden for bodily modifications is offloaded to the interaction between environmental stimuli and molecular structures, where the synthesis process itself serves as the execution of a program that combines pre-determined bodily affordances (here, the PPy precursos) with situation-specific spatiotemporal information (here, local UV exposure).
-The newly synthesised hardware is a physical record of the environmental conditions.
+The realization of \textit{ex novo} receptogenesis through vascularized material transport points toward a paradigm where physical adaptation is governed by molecular-scale interactions.
 In the demonstrated case, the wing structure of the robotic lepidopteran transformed from a translucent, non-conductive state to a black, UV-sensitive "phenotype".
-This allows for the augmentation of existing robotic components through site-specific chemical changes, without digital symbolic representation, effectively bridging the groundedness gap between digital control and material reality.
+We interpret this as offloading the computational burden of bodily modifications onto the interaction between environmental stimuli and molecular structures: conceptually, the synthesis can be viewed as the execution of a program that combines pre-determined bodily affordances (here, the PPy precursors) with situation-specific spatiotemporal information (here, local UV exposure).
+The newly synthesised hardware is thus a physical record of the environmental conditions.
+We propose that the augmentation of existing robotic components through site-specific chemical changes, achieved without digital symbolic representation, could help bridge the groundedness gap between digital control and material reality.